Looking for a new friend?

 P: (02) 4844 5935

-Honey and Nemo were left behind by their owner when she moved onto different things.
-They were left with her father that was very abusive to them and this has made them afraid of humans.
-With the help of the children that come to Peanuts, they are just starting to trust people again.
+Honey is a beautiful palomino who was left behind by a girl that moved away from the family home.
+Honey were left with her father that was very abusive to her and this has made her very afraid of humans.
+With the help of the everyone that comes to Peanuts, Honey are just starting to trust people again.
+Pictured here with Nemo who sadly passed away 2018.

 Cobbitty and Nutley